milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Izumi: "But as a kid, there was nothing more boring than being surrounded by nothing to do."

-*Izumi laughs, reminiscing his youth.*
+*Izumi chuckles, his laughter carrying a hint of nostalgia as he reminisces his youth.*

 Izumi: "I started picking up photography to pass the time.
 At first, it was just borrowing my dad's camera to take pictures of the cicadas during the summer."